 Act for a better future

-The Act Ghent project is a leading example of Local Living and Inclusive.
+The Act Ghent project is a leading example of Local Living.
 With the inclusive partner network, people living in the city will have more time to do sports and enjoy life.
 For example, they can find the Aptonia food from Decathlon while consulting their sports dietists.
 On the other hand, they can get a training schedule for a marathon from the partner working at the Decathlon store.
 Products and services related to health and sports will be found seamlessly whenever and wherever the customers want.

 “I think it’s our role as leaders to unleash the energy of the people that are already there and make sure they can perform their talents.
 Decathlonians in Ghent will have more fun and a more future proof way of doing business, and will eventually create new ways of working together.
 If we know and live our purpose, mission, vision and values everyday, all we need is trust, transparency and audacity, and it will be alright.”